 You are having other ongoing video or audio issues within Google Meet

-- In order to build community within the WITS virtual program space, all volunteers are expected to attend the first two sessions of virtual programming to meet their students and volunteer partner.
+- In order to build community within the WITS program space, all volunteers are expected to attend the first two sessions of programming to meet their students and volunteer partner.
 After the first two sessions, volunteers will begin their regularly scheduled session with students.

 - Volunteers will do everything they can to attend all scheduled program times and be ready to engage with students.
-If volunteers will be absent from a virtual session for whatever reason, they will notify their WITS program staff member as soon as possible.
+If volunteers will be absent from a session for whatever reason, they will notify their WITS program staff member as soon as possible.

 - All adults who interact with CPS students must agree to the Standards of Conduct for Maintaining Professional Boundaries between Staff and Students.